chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/install-recipe/install-recipe.md

 * Completed all prerequisites and prior setup tasks successfully

 ## Task 1: Find and Install Recipe

+You will create a project by selecting an existing recipe using the AI Assistant.

 1. Login to your Oracle Integration console.